 The Truancy Prevention program is integrated with our school-based services at Hartford schools, to reduce absences and improve academic performance for middle school youth who are chronically absent (missing 10% or more total school days).
-A Village staff person at each school works with the school attendance team to identify and engage at-risk students and their families, and provides a range of interventions focused on overcoming barriers to regular attendance and increasing school engagement.

 For students whose attendance does not sufficiently improve, the program includes linkage with the Juvenile Review Board (JRB), an alternative to Juvenile Court.
 A JRB case manager follows a structured process of assessment, recommendation, and response to achieve the best outcome for each referred student.

-JRB and Village staff receive specialized CCA legal training on pertinent educational issues, as well as legal consultation with CCA staff.
+Community providers receive specialized CCA legal training on pertinent educational issues, as well as legal consultation with CCA staff.

-Systemic Work Helps Students throughout Connecticut
+Systemic Work Helps Students Throughout Connecticut

 Individual cases inform the Center’s systemic advocacy.
 Too many children are arrested at school for behavior that could be handled within the regular disciplinary system to resolve behavioral issues and avoid involvement in the juvenile justice system.
 It is critically important to raise public awareness about truancy and its root causes.

-Video messages from kids who know what they’re talking about.
+Stay in School.
+It’s a big deal | Video messages from kids who know what they’re talking about, The Village for Families and Children

 Publications and Presentations

-The impact of truancy on students, schools, communities and society is profound. - Blind Spot: Impact of Missed Early Warning Signs on Children’s Mental Health
+- Blind Spot: Impact of Missed Early Warning Signs on Children’s Mental Health

 Andrea Spencer, PhD, Educational Consultant to the Center for Children’s Advocacy, 2012 - Why Should I Care about Absences in High School?
 (English and Spanish)